Do you wish there was a simple solution that tackled things like cancer AND the common cold?

-In preparing garlic, if you cut into the garlic clove and then let it sit for 15 minutes you will be allowing time for the enzymes that turn alliin into allicin.
+In preparing garlic, take to cut into the garlic clove and then let it sit for 15 minutes.
+This process allows time for the enzyme alliinase to convert alliin into allicin.

 In preparing onions it is helpful to have a good, sharp knife.
 Here is a video showing how.

-Raw garlic is preferable for medicinal purposes.
+Raw or fermented garlic is preferable for medicinal purposes.
 There is some degree of potency that is lost during cooking, but some sulphur compounds are actually enhanced during cooking, so there is still benefit.

 How we incorporate onions & garlic

 - I put onions and garlic into almost every soup I prepare for my family.